Get Email Updates

 You become eligible for basic disability benefits if you have completed at least one year of service and become totally disabled.
 Being totally disabled means you are unable to work in any job for which you are fitted by education, training or experience, due to an illness or injury.
 Basic disabilty benefits are insured by The Standard Life Insurance Company of New York.
 Coverage is proivded to you at no cost.

-Basic disability benefits generally begin six months after the start of your disability and may continue for up to five years.
-They replace 50% of your pre-disability basic salary-with a monthy minimum of $1,250 and a monthly maximum of $2,500.
+Basic disability benefits generally begin six months after your disability is verified by your doctor and may continue for up to five years.
+Income replacement is at 50% of your pre-disability salary, with a monthy minimum of $1,250 and a monthly maximum of $2,500.
 Your benefit may be reduced by other payments you are entitled to receive, such as from Worker's Compensation, Social Security or a CUNY retirement or salary continuation plan.

 In addition to basic disability benefits, you have the option to purchase optional extended long term disability insurance after one year of service.
 If you become disabled, this optional program will pay a larger percentage of your income for a longer period of time than the basic disability program alone.

 For details, you can view the Long Term Disability Insurance Certificate, which covers both basic and extended long term disability insurance.

 This page includes only highlights of your basic disability benefits.
 See the Details Tab for more information.